Savings .com.au

 Low minimum opening deposit

-Children’s bank accounts generally shouldn’t have a high minimum opening balance due to the fact that the account belongs to a child - and most children aren’t swimming in money.
+Children’s bank accounts generally shouldn’t have a high minimum opening balance considering the account belongs to a child - and most children aren’t swimming in money.

 High maximum amount

 Another thing to keep an eye out for when comparing children’s savings accounts is the maximum amount of money that can be kept in the account.
-For example, some children’s savings accounts have a maximum amount of $5,000, while other children’s savings accounts have maximum amounts of $20,000 to $50,000 and $99,9999.
+For example, some children’s savings accounts limit the max interest rate to balances under $5,000, while others have much higher maximum amounts (the bonus rate on the CommBank Youthsaver applies on balances up to $50,000).

 Depending on how much money your child wants to save, it may be better to look for a savings account with a higher maximum amount.